Java-Events/20161216_JUGKA_synyx/README.md

 # LiveHacking 2016-12-16 at synyx Karlsruhe

+ ***For this project you will ned Java9 b145 or higher***

-The DAO refactoring result you can find [here](https://github.com/svenruppert/JDBC-DAO)
+Try to refactor by yourself..  org.rapidpm.event.frp.m01_lambdas.v001.UserDAO One possible DAO refactoring solution you could find [here](https://github.com/svenruppert/JDBC-DAO)

 The slides are in the _data folder.